conda/conda-build/docs/source/user-guide/tutorials/building-conda-packages.rst

 writing the recipe then examines these errors and modifies the recipe to include the missing dependencies, usually as part of the ``meta.yaml`` file.
-Then the recipe writer attempts the build again, and after a few of these cycles of trial and error, the package builds successfully.
+Then the recipe writer attempts the build again and, after a few of these cycles of trial and error, the package builds successfully.